-When looking at asbestos removal in Norton-on-Derwent there may be some situations where a non-licensed company can carry out the necessary work.
-But, with the long lasting health and safety hazards to people and the environment, it is always a better option to call in specialist help from the asbestos removal industry.
-There are numerous regulations and laws governing the asbestos industry with which an experienced Norton-on-Derwent asbestos removal contractor must comply in order to safely remove and dispose of any asbestos materials.
+When looking at asbestos removal in Norton-on-Derwent there may be some situations where a non-certified company can do the necessary work.
+But, because of the long term impact on health from asbestos fibres and dust, it's generally sound practice to use experienced asbestos professionals.
+There are numerous laws and regulations in the asbestos industry with which a professional Norton-on-Derwent contractor must abide by in safely removing and disposing of any asbestos materials.

 THE HEALTH DANGERS OF ASBESTOS